Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 • A visit to Sawa-i-Lau Caverns (the film setting for the 1980 movie, Blue Lagoon) with optional cave swimming possible.

-Once the group is viable, we will publish recommendations for booking airfare into Nadi, Fiji.
+Once group size is viable, we will publish recommendations for booking airfare into Nadi, Fiji.
 Three suggested itineraries will be available:

-Standard package: Arrive Fiji on Day 1, October 27 and board the ship that afternoon to begin the cruise.
+Standard Package: Arrive Fiji on Day 1, May 9 and board the ship that afternoon to begin the cruise.
 No additional services or airport-ship transfers provided.
+Because this is a ship-based itinerary, this option is NOT recommended.
+Once the ship leaves port, travelers who arrive late due to missed connections will find it expensive, if not impossible, to rendezvous with the ship.

-Pre-night package: Arrive Fiji on October 26, one day early to rest after the trans-Pacific flight.
+Pre-night Package: Arrive Fiji on May 8, one day early to rest after the trans-Pacific flight.
 Included in this package will be:

 * Airport-hotel transfer upon arrival in Fiji

-* One night in a 5-star hotel in Nadi
+* One night in a luxury hotel in Nadi

 * Transfers from hotel to airport on the last night.